Customs in Europe

-The French Customs Authorities have decided to implement the new customs definition of exporters, which was originally intended to be put into place on the 31st December 2020.
-This means that from October 2020 onwards, only companies established on the Customs territory of the European Union can be appointed as the exporter on the Customs Export Declaration.
+The French Customs Authorities have decided to implement the new customs definition of exporters.
+This means that since October 2020, only companies established on the Customs territory of the European Union can be appointed as the exporter on the Customs Export Declaration.
 Click here to read more!

 New EORI number needed after Brexit

 An EORI number is not required for supplies or acquisitions within the European Union (intracommunity supplies or intracommunity acquisitions).
 With UK now leaving the EU, companies trading with or in the UK will need a separate EORI number in the UK.
 Click here to read more!